Dr. Gretchen Neisler, Director

 Leisure activities includes: running, volunteering, Asian cooking, and attending MSU sporting events.

 While working at CGC, Andrew is pursuing a PhD in the Department of Community Sustainability.
-As part of a Research Assistantship in Community Sustainability, he supports the USAID-funded African Great Lakes Coffee Support Program in Rwanda and Burundi.
+As part of his PhD, he conducts research and organizes policy engagement in support of the USAID-funded Africa Great Lakes Region Coffee Support Program in Rwanda and Burundi.
 Prior to coming to MSU, Andrew was a Senior Program Officer at the Global Knowledge Initiative, an international development organization based in Washington, DC.
 There, he worked on programs related to collaborative innovation, policy analysis, and agricultural development in East and Southern Africa.
 Andrew holds a Master of Public Policy from Georgetown University, with a focus on International Policy and Development, and a Bachelor of Science in Behavioral Sciences from Andrews University.

 Sean has been a practicing attorney for 12 years.
 After starting his legal career as a trial litigator, the majority of his career has been in the area of immigration law where he specialized in immigrant visas and naturalization.
 Sean has represented clients from over 25 different countries.